Temporary changes to federal Medicare telehealth policies

 How to bill for telehealth services under Medicare

 Psychologists should bill Medicare for telehealth services the same way they bill for an office visit by using the appropriate CPT® code for the service provided.
-At this time, Medicare allows the following mental and behavioral health services to be provided via telehealth:
+At this time, Medicare is allowing these mental and behavioral health services to be provided via telehealth in three categories:

 - Psychoanalysis (90845)